 Thanks to Seth Copeland for this stellar review of Girldom in the latest issue of petrichor: “Girldom is not the first great book of poetry about overcoming violation, but it is one of the wisest.
 Mark Doty once wrote of ‘how the world gives luster as it falls apart,’ but Megan Peak has shown us how it does the same while pulling itself back together again.”

 Here’s a feature on Editor/Director Rebecca Hart Olander in the September 7, 2018 “Art Maker” column of the Daily Hampshire Gazette.
 She speaks about her own writing process and supporting her student writers and the women poets of Perugia Press.

 Here’s a 2018 interview with 2015 Perugia Press Prize winner Jenifer Browne Lawrence, conducted by Jordan Hartt for Kahini.
-The poet has this to say about working with Perugia Press on Grayling: “I can’t praise Perugia Press highly enough—the publisher, Susan Kan, and all the staff and my fellow Perugia poets feel like an extended family.
+The poet has this to say about working with Perugia Press on Grayling: “I can’t praise Perugia Press highly enough … all the staff and my fellow Perugia poets feel like an extended family.
 They treated me and my work respectfully and intelligently—the whole process felt like the celebration of a birth—and I suppose it was.”